Vlahaka/The-T.N.C.-Theseus/Theseus.md

 - “Missile lock,” *Witch cut in sharply.* “M1 loose... target pacified.”

+*The C.C.C. erupted once more—this time with hushed excitement rippling through the operators’ stations.*
+“Rhea’s a damn good pilot,” *murmured a young woman at the telemetry console, loud enough for her colleague at Sensor Sweeps* — **and** *Captain Radek—to hear.*

+*She didn’t need to turn her head to feel the Captain’s gaze settle on her.*

+“My apologies, Sir,” *she said evenly, not rattled, but clearly aware.*

+“Reports only,” *Radek said, his tone firm but not unkind.*

+“Of course, Sir.
+My apologies, Sir.
+Won’t happen again, Sir.”

-- “Sir,” the radar operator spoke quickly, “last remaining bogey is retreating.”
+- “Sir,” *the radar operator spoke quickly,* “last remaining bogey is retreating.”

 - “Hound to Witch—requesting permission to pursue and destroy the target.”